lamorbidamacchina/safe-landings/README.md

 Safe Landings relies on LibSodium library.

-The optimal architecture for this application would be to use a separate server for the database, so that data is physically separated from the private key needed to decrypt it.
+The optimal architecture for this application requires a separate server for the database, so that data is physically separated from the private key needed to decrypt it.